GiddaZhang/Face-Classification/README.md

 ## *Intension*

-*The very primary intension of uploading the codes is to check out whether I've learnt the *
+- *The very primary intension of creating this repository is to check out whether I've learnt the basic using skills of git and Github rather than others.*

+- *Meanwhile, the repository might be a help for the junior if Python lectures is to be remained during the coming summer semester.*

-## *Background*
+## *Branches*

+### *master*

+- *flies*

+*Clone the branch and open the entire folder with VS code, and the py file* `cnn.py` *can be ran directly*

+### *base*